- Digital Financial Observatory

-The concentration is designed for students interested in converging areas of:
+The program is designed for students interested in converging areas of:

 - mass media such as television, film, and arts & entertainment